ShadeKnightly/git-beginners-guide/Git-Quick-Guide.md

 | See history | git log --oneline
 | Undo last commit | git reset --soft HEAD~1

+---
+# Real Use Examples
+---
+---
+## Check if Your Branch Is Up to Date with Main
+---
+When you’re working on a feature branch (for example, `36-non-user-view`), you might want to check whether it’s behind or ahead of the `main` branch on GitHub.

+Run these commands:

+    git fetch origin
+    git rev-list --left-right --count origin/main...HEAD

+How to Interpret the Output
+    If it prints something like:

+3   0

+3 -->Number of commits in origin/main that your branch doesn’t have (you’re behind main).
+0 --> Number of commits in your branch that aren’t in main (you’re ahead of main).

+0   0 --> Your branch is completely up to date with origin/main.

+*Tip*

+You can also compare any other branch by replacing origin/main with the branch name:

+    git rev-list --left-right --count origin/another-branch...HEAD

+This is especially useful before merging, rebasing, or creating a pull request.

 # Recommended next read:
 Git Workflow for Team Projects